What do you think of this? Should fighting games move to PC to get the sponsorship bucks and move out of the kiddie

 It helps nothing that tons of these games have limited/bad controller support.
 It’s only recently that we finally got tap to set standardized for most games.
 How many games have an input setup as good as Skullgirls or Fantasy Strike does?
 How many games allow you to choose between all the available inputs which one will be assigned to player 1 or player 2, instead of just picking joy0 and joy1?
 How many games allow hotswapping controllers without restarting the whole program?
 How many games allow you to simply hold 2 buttons down on the menu to bind them, without needing to know which controller you’re binding?
 SFV still has all that BS with DirectInput, and it won’t let go of a directinput controller properly when it’s disconnected, even if you restart the game and have a new controller plugged in.
 Plus plenty of these games, including SFV, don’t value player 2 inputs in menus.

 A lot of these issues are significantly lessened by being on console, you can directly reassign who is which player (except on PS4, where it’s tied to account; PS3 did this better), you can only choose between a certain range of valid controllers, and the drivers always properly grab and let go of controllers as appropriate (again, except on PS4, where disconnecting a controller is difficult), and read the buttons from those controllers accurately as they’re labeled on the controller.

-If we ever want to run fighting game tournaments reliably on PC, we either need to accept a large amount of regular technical inconvenience, or we need to demand better controller support from developers (meaning hotswapping, tap to set, hold to possess and set controls, versus mode letting you pick who’s player 1/2 from all the available controllers, accepting input on menus from all players, not just player 1) plus manually hack windows itself to add better controller management within the operating system.
+If we ever want to run fighting game tournaments reliably on PC, we either need to accept a large amount of regular technical inconvenience, or we need to demand better controller support from developers (meaning hotswapping, tap to set, hold to assign players and set controls, versus mode letting you pick who’s player 1/2 from all the available controllers, accepting input on menus from all players, not just player 1) plus manually hack windows itself to add better controller management within the operating system.